 Every term we plan a Journey Day for all our pupils.
 In life being able to think and reflect is really important for our mental well-being.
-Journey Day is where our children go off the traditional time table, gather into house and family groups and focus on one area of personal development.
-As we are a Church School we choose significant days on the Christian calendar to delve a little deeper into the meaning.
+Journey Day is where our children go off the traditional time table, gather into house groups, family groups and focus on one area of personal/spiritual development.
+As we are a Church School we choose significant days on the Christian calendar to delve deeper into the meaning.

 We hope that through the experience pupils learn to live lives that make a difference in society.
-The days are underpinned by Christian values such as compassion; thankfulness; kindness; good citizenship and forgiveness.
+The days are underpinned by our school values: creativity, respect, courage, friendship, perseverance and forgiveness.